 This is one of our most physically demanding programs: good physical fitness, including the ability to bend, lift and walk up steep slopes is necessary.
 Volunteers require the ability to relate to children of all ages, as well as having patience, creativity, excellent communications skills and a passion for nature/horticulture.
 The program takes place both indoors and outdoors throughout the year.
 Programs run from Mondays to Fridays; many special events take place on the weekend.

-Volunteers assist head gardener in care and maintenance of our beautiful gardens.
+Volunteers assist the head gardener in the care and maintenance of our beautiful gardens.
 This is a physically demanding role requiring good physical fitness, including the ability to bend, lift, kneel and function outdoors in all weather conditions!
-Volunteers are asked to commit to a regular weekly four hour shift (Tuesday, Wednesday or Thursday) for a 3 month period.
-April, May and June, and/or July, August and September.
+Volunteers are asked to commit to a regular weekly four hour shift (Tuesday, Wednesday or Thursday) for the gardening season (April to September, recognizing that vacations/other commitments may require flexing this schedule from time to time).
 Training and supervision provided.

 This team run the library services such as borrowing, cataloguing, indexing, data entry, advising visitors, handling book donations and library displays.
 Some knowledge of library systems would be useful but not essential, an ability to work well in a team, handle large quantities of data and good organizational and administrative skills are a must for this role.